AlaaYa7ia/basic-website/README.md

 1- We need a live server for the project to work.

 2- There are many aspects that I haven't covered yet.
-I need to add the triangles to the header, make the website more responsive, and fix some line colors in CSS.
+I need to add the triangles to the header, make the website more responsive, split CSS files, and fix some line colors in CSS components.
 I will be working on this during the coming week.